Long after initial repair and repainting, the bungalow is weathering well |

 living room, some built-ins and maybe a window seat.
 Also, in my awareness, a house whose appearance beguiled

-the eye rather than flipping it the bird, as so many stucco boxes do.
+the eye rather than flipping it the bird, as so many stucco boxes now do.
 I didn’t

-know this often meant 'arts-and-crafts,' yet.
+know this often meant 'Arts-and-Crafts,' yet.
 But when I first saw the Savage bungalow at

-an open house in the week it came on the market, I knew it was for me before I had even made it through the front door.
+an open house in the week it first came on the market, I knew it was for me before I had even made it through the front door.
 I was seduced by its distinctive cross-gabled

 façade and its welcoming verandah with heavy timbers and high stone piers.
 Perched high on a